What is an ISA?

 3. Innovative Finance ISA

-Also known as an IFSA, an innovative finance ISA is a savings account that includes peer-to-peer loans, or investments you make in a business by buying its debt.
+Also known as an IFISA, an innovative finance ISA is a savings account that lets you use your ISA allowance while investing in peer-to-peer loans, or investments you make in a business by buying its debt.
 This type of account matches investors with borrowers who do not want or cannot get a traditional bank loan.

 4. Lifetime ISA

-A lifetime ISA is only available to people over 18 and under 40, and it’s intended to help them buy their first home or save for retirement.
-Unlike other types of ISA, you can only save up to £4,000 per financial year in a lifetime ISA.
+A lifetime ISA, or LISA, is only available to people over 18 and under 40, and it’s intended to help them buy their first home or save for retirement.
+Unlike other types of ISA, you can only save up to £4,000 per tax year in a lifetime ISA.
 The government will then add 25% to your savings up to £1,000 per year.
-You can only use this tax-free government bonus towards a first home purchase, to withdraw your funds if you are over 60, or if you are diagnosed with a terminal illness.
+You can only withdraw money from a lifetime ISA if you are buying your first home, if you are over 60, or if you are diagnosed with a terminal illness.

 5. Junior ISA

-A junior ISA is a savings account that you can set up for a child below the age of 18.
+A junior ISA, or JISA, is a savings account that you can set up for a child below the age of 18.
 They’re often created to help secure a more stable financial future for the next generation.
-While the ISA will be in your child’s name, you or a legal guardian will need to open and manage the account until they turn 18.
-There are two types of junior ISA – a cash savings account or stocks and shares.
+While the junior ISA will be in your child’s name, you or a legal guardian will need to open and manage the account until they turn 18.
+There are two types of junior ISA – a cash junior ISA or a stocks and shares junior ISA - and you can contribute up to £9,000 per year to this savings account

 There’s also another type of ISA specifically designed to help first-time buyers save for a mortgage deposit.
 The Help to Buy ISA gives you the chance to earn a 25% government bonus, worth up to £3,000.
-These accounts are now closed to new applicants but if you’re an existing account holder you can continue to save into your Help to Buy ISA until 30 November 2029.
+These accounts are now closed to new applicants, but if you’re an existing account holder you can continue to save into your Help to Buy ISA until 30th November 2029.

 Is an ISA tax-free?

 Yes, you will never have to pay tax on interest earned in ISA savings accounts.
+This includes interest on your money in a cash ISA and income or capital gains from investments in a stocks and shares ISA.
 ISAs are a good option to consider if you have a lot of savings or are an additional rate taxpayer.
-If you intend to save into an ISA over a long period of time, the effect of compound interest can also be very financially rewarding.
+You may also want to explore whether it’s better to have monthly or annual interest on an ISA.
+If you intend to save into an ISA over a long period of time, the effect of compound interest can be very financially rewarding.

 What is the ISA allowance?

-Every financial year, you get an ISA allowance of £20,000 tax-free.
-This typically runs from 6th April to 5th April.
-You can use this allowance across any number of ISAs as long as you stick within the £20,000 limit.
-If you don’t reach the limit, it won’t roll over to the next financial year.
+Every tax year, you get an ISA allowance of £20,000, which is set by the government and represents the maximum you can put in an ISA(s) without paying tax on your returns.
+The tax year typically runs from 6th April to 5th April.
+You can use the entire allowance in one ISA or spread it across different types of ISAs as long as you stick within the £20,000 limit.
+If you don’t reach the ISA limit, it won’t roll over to the next tax year.

 What to consider when opening an ISA

-The first thing you need to consider when opening an ISA is what you are saving your money for, as this will determine the type of ISA that’s best for you.
-For example, if it’s an emergency fund, you’ll need to be able to access it at short notice, so a cash ISA might be right for you.
-If you want to save over the long-term and take advantage of compound interest, a fixed rate cash ISA might be better.
-You might also consider fixed rate bonds, which typically offer competitive interest rates.
+When opening an ISA, the first thing you might consider is what you are saving your money for, as this will determine the type of ISA that’s best for you.
+For example, if you’re setting aside cash for an emergency fund, you’ll need to be able to access it at short notice, so an instant access cash ISA might be right for you.
+On the other hand, if you want to save over the long-term and take advantage of compound interest, a fixed rate cash ISA might be more suitable.

 Can you have more than one ISA?

 Yes, you can have more than one ISA.
-You are only allowed to open one cash ISA per year, but you can still hold any ISAs you’ve opened previously.
-Remember you can only save up to £20,000 per year, no matter how many ISAs you have.
+While you are only allowed to deposit money into one type of ISA per year, you can still hold any ISAs you’ve opened previously.
+Remember, you can only save up to £20,000 per year, no matter how many ISAs you have.

 The alternatives to ISAs

 While ISAs are tax-free, it’s worth remembering that the personal savings allowance (PSA) means most people won’t pay tax on their savings anyway.
-Unless you expect your savings income to exceed the PSA (set at £1,000 for basic rate taxpayers and £500 for higher rate taxpayers) it might be worth considering non-ISA savings products.
+Currently, the PSA lets a basic rate taxpayer earn up to £1,000 in interest without paying tax on it, while a higher-rate taxpayer can earn up to £500.
+Unless you expect your savings income to exceed the PSA, it might be worth considering non-ISA savings accounts.

 Opening a savings account at Raisin UK